algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/TechnicalSpecifications/technicalSpecifications.md

 # II.
 Technical Aspect

 This is the **section where the technical aspect of the project** will be explained in detail.
-We will dive into all of the features of the project, how they work and more specifications on them.
+We will dive into all of the features of the project, how they work, and more specifications on them.

 > [!Note]
 > As we are using Bubble, there is no real back-end development.
-Bubble's functions for developing will be explained, but the document will not be able to provide you further information on how every module works.
+Bubble's functions for developing will be explained, but the document will not be able to provide you with further information on how every module works.

 ---